 Tsing is the main proponent of Plantationocene thought.
 In a groundbreaking lecture in 2015 entitled “Earth Stalked By Man” which has since been published in an article (2016), she unpacked the failure of the study of the Anthropocene to understand the fissures and cross-currents of production and domination.
-She writes that she has “thought of Anthropocene through the figure of the plantation”, qualifying that by this she means those “ecological simplifications in which living things are transformed into resources – futile assets – by removing them from their life-worlds” (2016, p.4).
-This adroitly addresses what happens when living organisms that are part of plantation systems are alienated from their homes.
+Tsing writes that she has “thought of Anthropocene through the figure of the plantation”, qualifying that by this she means those “ecological simplifications in which living things are transformed into resources – futile assets – by removing them from their life-worlds” (2016, p.4).
+Tsing’s statement addresses what happens when living organisms that are part of plantation systems are alienated from their homes.
 As Tsing avers, “plantations are machines of replication that aim to disentangle species in the bame of production” (2016, p.4).
 In a conversation with Tsing, moderated by Gregg Mittman, Haraway muses that there is a "way in which the Plantationocene forces attention to the growing of food and the plantation as a system of multispecies forced labor” (2019, p.5).
-Haraway continues by expounding on the dangers of a plantation system, stating that it “disrupts the generation times of all the players” by radically simplifying “ the number of players” while setting up “ for the vast proliferation of some and the removal of others (2019, p.5).
+Haraway continues by expounding on the dangers of a plantation system, stating that it “disrupts the generation times of all the players” by radically simplifying “the number of players” while setting up “for the vast proliferation of some and the removal of others (2019, p.5).
 More chillingly, the plantation system, “depends on forced human labor of some kind because if labor can escape, it will escape the plantation” (2019, p.5).
 This dialectic is very evident in the Broken Earth trilogy, which is why I have chosen to make the Plantationocene the main aspect of Anthropocenic and Capitalocenic discourse that I am utilizing in the analysis of the novels.

 Elizabeth Maddock Dillon (2019) writes that Tsing’s account of the Plantationocene reveals the “force of the plantation economy as one that disentangles people, land, flora, fauna, and biota from one another and from their existing life-worlds” (p.85).
 Dillon stresses that the “theft of land enacted by settler colonialism and the strategies of racialization refined by the plantation machine” become the main components “of a system aimed at large-scale disentanglement or uncommoning” (p.85).
+Therefore, one must acknowledge the ways in which societal hierarchy deeply connected to racialization has contributed to the decimation of natural environments via plantation systems.

 While this article deploys the relatively recent construct of the Plantationocene, it is important to consider older research such as Pillai’s (2004) compelling depiction of a plantocracy in Malayan plantations, seen as an “impenetrable colonial space” but which is actually a chequerboard with spaces of different kinds of power relations that are constantly part of a struggle, one which leaves the colonized impacted even after the colonizers have left.
 The damaging power relations within plantations impact many post-colonial nations.
 The struggle and crosscurrents within colonial plantations are part and parcel of what later became Tsing’s work on the Plantationocene, which arose from her research on various plantation systems.